Unforgiven (2001): Storylines

-On three occasions, Chris Jericho and the WWF Hardcore Champion Rob Van Dam wrestled each other in several tag team matches with different partners.
+On three occasions, Chris Jericho, and the WWF Hardcore Champion Rob Van Dam wrestled each other in several tag team matches with different partners.
 This eventually led to a title defense for Van Dam against Jericho at Unforgiven.

-On the September 3 edition of Raw is War, Steven Richards attacked one half of the WCW and WWF Tag Team Champions The Brothers of Destruction, The Undertaker during his match with Test.
-This led to a match between Undertaker and Richards on the next night on SmackDown!.
+On the September 3 edition of Raw is War, Steven Richards attacked one half of the WCW, and WWF Tag Team Champions The Brothers of Destruction, The Undertaker during his match with Test.
+This led to a match between Undertaker, and Richards on the next night on SmackDown!.
 Before their match, Richards explained that he had attacked Undertaker because he considered Undertaker responsible for the disbanding of his faction Right to Censor.
-As Undertaker and Richards' match started, former WCW Tag Team Champions KroniK (Brian Adams and Bryan Clark) debuted in WWF and attacked Undertaker.
-The following week on Raw Is War, Richards interfered in The Undertaker's match against Booker T. Afterwards, as Undertaker was about to perform a Last Ride on Richards, Adams and Clark took down Undertaker with the clothesline and finished him off with a double chokeslam through the announce table.
+As Undertaker, and Richards' match started, former WCW Tag Team Champions KroniK (Brian Adams and Bryan Clark) debuted in WWF, and attacked Undertaker.
+The following week on Raw Is War, Richards interfered in The Undertaker's match against Booker T. Afterwards, as Undertaker was about to perform a Last Ride on Richards, Adams, and Clark took down Undertaker with the clothesline, and finished him off with a double chokeslam through the announce table.
 On the September 17 edition of Raw is War, KroniK cost Brothers of Destruction (The Undertaker and Kane), the WWF Tag Team Championship against Dudley Boyz (Bubba Ray Dudley and D-Von Dudley).
 After the match, the on-screen WCW Owner Shane McMahon announced that Brothers of Destruction would defend the WCW Tag Team Championship against KroniK at Unforgiven.

-After Edge won the 2001 King of the Ring tournament, his tag team partner Christian started growing jealous of him and insisted on carrying his King of the Ring trophy.
+After Edge won the 2001 King of the Ring tournament, his tag team partner Christian started growing jealous of him, and insisted on carrying his King of the Ring trophy.
 Apart from winning the King of the Ring tournament, Edge found more success by defeating Lance Storm for the WWF Intercontinental Championship at SummerSlam.
-On the other hand, Christian failed in his respective title opportunities against Matt Hardy for the WWF European Championship and The Rock for the WCW Championship.
+On the other hand, Christian failed in his respective title opportunities against Matt Hardy for the WWF European Championship, and The Rock for the WCW Championship.
 On the September 3 edition of Raw is War, Christian turned on Edge by hitting him a One-man Con-chair-to after Edge successfully defended the Intercontinental Championship against Lance Storm.
-The following night on SmackDown!, Christian announced that he attacked Edge because he wanted an Intercontinental Championship title shot and announced that he would wrestle Edge for the title at Unforgiven.
+The following night on SmackDown!, Christian announced that he attacked Edge because he wanted an Intercontinental Championship title shot, and announced that he would wrestle Edge for the title at Unforgiven.
 On the September 10 edition of Raw Is War, Christian defeated Billy Gunn by using his feet on the ropes for leverage.
-He followed it by nailing Gunn with a chair to the head and finishing him off with the One-man Con-chair-to.
-The following week, Christian was going to finish off the WCW United States Champion Tajiri with the same move until Edge returned and attacked him from behind, only to be restrained by the referees and enabling Christian to leave the ring and walk to the back.
+He followed it by nailing Gunn with a chair to the head, and finishing him off with the One-Man Con-chair-to.
+The following week, Christian was going to finish off the WCW United States Champion Tajiri with the same move until Edge returned, and attacked him from behind, only to be restrained by the referees, enabling Christian to leave the ring, and walk to the back.